NorthernMan54/homebridge-connex/README.md

 ## To do

-1 - Add support for multiple controllers on a single account 2 - Handle website not available during startup
+1 - Add support for multiple controllers on a single account 2 - Set `not responding` for web site not responding
+3 - Investigate options for thermostat not responding

 ## Done